davidrpugh/nvidia-rapids-data-science-project/docker/README.md

   kaustvl/nvidia-rapids-data-science-project:latest
 ```

-## Building a new Docker image for your project
+## Building a new image for your project

 If you wish to add (remove) dependencies in your project's `environment.yml` (or if you wish to have a custom user defined inside the image), then you will need to build a new Docker image for you project.
 The following command builds a Docker image for your project with a particular `$IMAGE_NAME` and `$IMAGE_TAG` using the `Dockerfile`.
 This command should be run within the `docker` sub-directory of the project.